marcos-gonalons/tradingview-scraper/README.md

 }
 ```

-The callback function receives two parameters: the symbol (for example )

 ## How to add / remove symbols
 The implementation allows you to listen for any market data changes, in real time, for any market available in TradingView.